hansenp/diachrscripts/docs/tutorial.rst

 Mapping and artifact removal
 ============================

-For Hi-C data, no distribution particular of distances between reads of mapped pairs can be assumed (insert size).
+For mapped Hi-C paired-end reads, no particular distribution of distances (insert sizes) or relative orientation can be assumed.
-However, for paired-end data, read mappers rely on a minimum and maximum insert size.
+However, read mappers typically rely on a minimum and maximum insert size and that mapped read pairs point inwards.
-Therefore, the truncated forward and reverse reads must be mapped independently, like single-end data, and the mapped reads must be re-paired afterwards.
+Therefore, the truncated forward and reverse reads must be mapped independently and the mapped reads must be re-paired afterwards.
-In addition, there are certain rules by which artifacts that are specific to Hi-C data can be recognized and removed.
+In addition, there are certain rules by which artifact read pairs that are specific to Hi-C data can be recognized and removed.
-This can be done with ``Diachromatic`` using the subcommand ``align`` for which we recommend having ``16`` to ``32 GB`` memory available.
+This can be done using ``Diachromatic`` with the subcommand ``align``.
+We recommend having ``16`` to ``32 GB`` memory available.
-For the single-end mappings, paths to ``bowtie2`` (``-b``) and to an index for the matching reference sequence (``-i``) must be specified.
-If the ``-bsu`` is used, then reads are considered to be mapped uniquely if they map to only one location.
-The ``-p`` option specifies how many CPUs can be used by ``bowtie2``.
+A path to a bowtie2 executable (``-b``) and an index for a corresponding reference sequence (``-i``) must be specified.
+If the ``-bsu`` switch is used, reads are considered to be mapped uniquely if they map to only one location.
+The ``-p`` option can be used to specify how many CPUs will be used by bowtie2.
-For the detection of artifacts, a digest file is required, which contains all restriction fragments resulting from a complete digestion of the genome and must be specified via the option ``-d``.
+For the detection of artifact read pairs, a digest file (``-d``) is required, which contains all restriction fragments resulting from a complete digestion of the genome.
-The FASTQ files with the truncated forward and reverse reads are specified using the ``-q`` and ``-r`` options.
+The FASTQ files with the truncated forward (``-q``) and reverse reads (``-r``) must be specified.

-In order to execute the following command, the ``bowtie2`` index and the digest map must first be prepared.
+Before the following command can be executed, the bowtie2 index and the digest map must first be prepared.
 How to do this is documented here: :ref:`RST_Diachromatic_input_preparation`.

 .. code-block:: console